alexdicianu/redis_toolkit/README.md

 Please enter the redis-cli string for the Redis server you wish to monitor: redis-cli -h ... -p ...
 ```

 Once you get enough data, you can run the report.
+You'll have to give it a name which will be used for storing the report locally in `report/data/REPORT_NAME.pkl`.
+This is useful in case you want to see it again at a later time or if you want to play with the various filtering options - you won't need to regenerate the report again.

 ```
-$ ./redis-monitor report
+$ ./redis-monitor report --name test_report
 Key                                                                                        Nr. keys   GET        SET        Hit Rate (%)    Avg Size (KB)   Lifetime (seconds)
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 pantheon-redis:cache_token:*                                                               2          5          4          55              10.02           3.74